Find a Part Now

 Classic generation (1931–1941)

-The LeBarons started in the 1930s during the automobile's Classic era and competed directly with the luxury brands of its day such as Lincoln, Cadillac, and Packard.
+The LeBarons started in the 1930s during the automobile's Classic era and competed directly with the luxury brands of its day, such as Lincoln, Cadillac, and Packard.
 In the mid-1930s, Chrysler added a radical new "Art Deco" design shape, known as the Airflow Imperials, to the Chrysler line.
-The high-end CW series were supplied by LeBaron.
+LeBaron supplied the high-end CW series.
 The design features were considered advanced and perhaps ahead of their time.
-However, the shape was too radical for buyer's tastes and non-Airflow models outsold Airflows by about 3 to 1.
+However, the shape was too radical for buyer's tastes, and non-Airflow models outsold Airflows by about 3 to 1.
 Raymond Dietrich, co-founder and former stylist at LeBaron, was hired in 1932 to be Chrysler's in-house stylist.
-Dietrich restyled the Airflow line and Chryslers moved to more mainstream styles.
-As a result of the poor Airflow sales, Chrysler design actually became quite conservative for the next two decades.
-Auto manufacturers continued to build up their in-house styling departments and bodyworks, with the result that LeBaron became less important to most of its customers for design ideas and bodies.
-Toward the late 1930s, LeBaron/Briggs built more bodies for Chrysler and fewer bodies for Ford.
+Dietrich restyled the Airflow line and moved Chryslers to more mainstream styles.
+As a result of the poor Airflow sales, Chrysler's designs became quite conservative for the next two decades.
+Auto manufacturers continued to build up their in-house styling departments and bodyworks.
+LeBaron thus became less important to most of its customers for design ideas and bodies.
+Toward the late 1930s, LeBaron/Briggs built more bodies for Chrysler and fewer for Ford.
 Chrysler became their biggest customer, with additional bodies built for Packard, Hudson, and Graham-Paige.
-During the late 1930s and early 1940s, the LeBaron name and division became less important for Briggs, although it remained a division of Briggs until the Chrysler buy-out in 1953.
+During the late 1930s and early 1940s, the LeBaron name and division became less critical for Briggs, although it remained a division of Briggs until the Chrysler buy-out in 1953.

 Imperial generation (1955–1975)